mlhartme/stool/README.md

 Depending on your context you'll be asked to authenticate.

-Create a new stage called `mystage` running a `hello` application with
+Create a new stage called `tour` running a `hello` application with

-    sc create mystage hello
+    sc create tour hello

 You can run

-    sc status mystage
+    sc status tour

-to see status information about your stage.
-E.g. if `available` is above `0`, you can point your browser to the url printed by the `create` or `status` command.
+to see status information like `url` or `available`.
+If `available` is above `0`, you can point your browser to one of the urls.

 To delete the stage run

-    sc delete mystage
+    sc delete tour

 You can create any number of stages.
 Invoke